Malika Louback: Modeling career

 Louback had always wanted to be a fashion model as well as an engineer, "to have several strings to my bow", she says, and believes that her engineering experience helps her be more attentive to detail as a model.
 She takes her fashion inspiration from her mother, grandmother, and other Djiboutian women.
 She reached out to IMG Models via their website as soon as she had completed her third degree.
 She got an immediate call-back, and signed with them in September 2019.

 In the spring/summer 2020 season Louback walked in shows for Jil Sander in Milan, Yves Saint Laurent in Paris, Chanel and Hermès.
 Her first magazine cover was Vogue Paris in September 2020; she was the first Djiboutian woman on that cover.

 Louback spent the 2020 French pandemic lockdown in a small Paris apartment with roommates.
 She did the occasional FaceTime modeling shoot.

 In 2021, Louback became "the face" of fashion house Loro Piana.
 Since 2022, she has been one of the top 50 models of Models.com.
+She received two Model Of The Year (MOTY) nominations; 2021 Model of the Year (Nominee) and 2020 Breakout Star (Nominee) in the Models.com Industry Awards.

+She has gone on to feature on a number of magazine covers: Vogue Adria (April 2024), Elle France (September 2023), V Fall (preview 2022), Numero (April 2022), Vogue France (February 2022), Vogue Japan (September 2021) among others.

+Louback is also the face of Italian luxury label Loro Piana.